What is a Bunion?

 PHASE IV – Restoring Full Function

-This stage of your rehabilitation is aimed at returning you to your desired activities.
+This rehabilitation stage aims to return you to your desired activities.
 Everyone has different demands for their feet that will determine what specific treatment goals you need to achieve.
 For some, it is simply to walk around the block.
 Others may wish to run a marathon or return to a labour-intensive activity.

 Your physiotherapist will tailor your rehabilitation to help you achieve your own functional goals.